nprapps/ai2html/README.md

 #### Fixes to `project_name` field

-The changes here are cataloged in a pull request made to the NYT repo.
-I believe this fixes a bug that was introduced at some point in the last few versions, but it is possible that it is intentional
+The changes here are cataloged in a [pull request](https://github.com/newsdev/ai2html/pull/176) made to the NYT repo.
+I believe this fixes a bug that was introduced at some point in the last few versions, but it is possible that it is intentional.

 #### Fixes (?) to `image_output_source` field